Black Swan or White Swan?

 Undoubtedly, the reaction of each cargo group varies.
 And here again lies the complexity of each maritime vessel type.
 There are many players in this game driven by demand and supply.
 Long-term effects of the pandemic are proved hard to predict.
 It requires analysis step by step.

-In our next blog post will unpick what we expect for 2021.
+In our next blog post will unpick what we expect for 2021 and continuing how to forecast trade in a pandemic.
 We hope you enjoyed our look back and we hope in some way it will help you look forward in what looks like an intriguing Year.

 By Georgia Anastasiou